 - Vice President for Student State Officers, Northeastern Region

 - Vice President for Student State Officers, Southern Region

 - Vice President for Student State Officers, Western Region

 Two years, unless otherwise indicated.
 EC terms run July 1 through June 30.

 Approximately 20 hours per month (excluding travel).
 Some months have heavier time commitments over others, depending on National NSSLHA programming and activities.

-- Be informed about and contribute to National NSSLHA's Mission, Vision, Core Values, Strategic Plan, Bylaws, and programs.
+- Be informed about, contribute to, and support National NSSLHA's Mission, Vision, Core Values, Strategic Plan, Bylaws, and programs.

-- Review and participate in votes that support National NSSLHA's Strategic Plan, Bylaws, annual budget, and programming.
+- Initiate, review, and participate in votes that support National NSSLHA's Strategic Plan, Bylaws, annual budget, and programming.

 - Assist in carrying out fiduciary responsibilities.

-- Prepare for, attend, and participate in all EC and committee meetings.
+- Prepare for, attend, and participate in all EC and ASHA committee meetings.